 Now, the world of online shopping consists of multiple channels that influence buying behaviors.
 From emails to Instagram ads and even text messages, brands have the power to reach their target audience in more ways and at any moment.

-However, the ability to engage with customers everywhere becomes difficult when your competition has the same power.
+However, the ability to engage with valuable customers everywhere becomes difficult when your competition has the same power.
 This is where ecommerce personalization comes into play.

 Here’s what we’ll be covering today: